Orfaen-almd/KeyWord-Finder/README.md

-# KeyWord-Finder
+Developed with the help of artificial intelligence, Key-Word Finder allows users to locate keywords across multiple PDF files simultaneously.
+In a simple and perhaps efficient manner, the program scans large volumes of documents, ensuring that all keywords are found accurately without missing any.
+It features a simple interface that makes it easy to use and navigate.

-Developed with artificial intelligence, Key-Word Finder allows users to locate keywords in multiple PDF files simultaneously.
-It scans large volumes of documents accurately and features a simple, user-friendly interface.
-Although not fully optimized, it’s functional and focuses on PDFs with textual content only.
+Although not fully optimized yet (it may experience slowdowns when scanning large books), the program is already fully functional.
+It can only read text and cannot process scanned files, ensuring that the focus is on PDFs with textual content.